valentineezeh/perspective-backend/README.md

 # Perspective Backend Engineer Worksample

-Good day!
+This project skeleton contains a basic Express setup one endpoint to create a user and one endpoint to fetch all users, as well as a basic empty unit test.

-This is the code part to the written work sample.
-In here you can find a simple API setup.
+## Scripts
-The tests are working, so you can run `npm test` and start from there.
+`npm start` starts the server

-In the `/samples` folder you can find sample users which you can feed to your system.
+`npm test` executes the tests

 ## Goal
-1. Create a endpoint that accepts a user and stores it in a database.
+1. Adjust one endpoint so it accepts a user and stores it in a database.
-2. Create a endpoint which returns (all) users from the database.
+2. Adjust one endpoint so it returns (all) users from the database.
    * This endpoint should be able to receive a query parameter `created` which sorts users by creation date ascending or descending.

 Feel free to add or change this project as you like.